Musabbihakamal/Physical-AI-and-Humanoid-Book-/frontend/docs/physical-ai/module-2/ch5-integrating-ros2-nodes-with-gazebo-unity.md

 # Chapter 5: Integrating ROS 2 Nodes with Gazebo and Unity

-## Summary
-This chapter covers the integration of ROS 2 nodes with both Gazebo simulation and Unity visualization, creating a complete digital twin pipeline for humanoid robotics.

 ## Learning Objectives
 By the end of this chapter, you will be able to: